Powerlearnproject/se-day1-assignment-Ogbang/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

-Importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in Software Development

-An Integrated Development Environment (IDE) is a software application that provides a comprehensive set of tools to facilitate software development.
+Integrated Development Environment (IDE) is a software application that provides a comprehensive set of tools to facilitate software development.

 Importance: